cosc2336-ds-alg/assg11/README.md

 **General Case**: Otherwise continue searching left.
-But unlike for the `getMinimum()` we need to set our left subtree to what is returned from calling ourself recursively.
+But unlike for the `getMinimum()` we need to set our left subtree to what is returned from calling our self recursively.
 This is because, if the left subtree is not the node to be deleted it should return itself.
 But if the left node is the node being deleted, it will instead return its right subtree, which if we set to our new left child will maintain the